waltwooton/convert-entities/README.md

 # convertEntitites
-This node.js app was developed to clean up an RSS node before exporting to a Mastodon account.
+This node.js app was developed to clean up an RSS node with HTML within CDATA blocks before exporting to a Mastodon account.
 It removes HTML entity codes when passed a string.

 Usage: